Blockchain as Audit Evidence: Reliable, But Not Self-Sufficient (2026)

 Blockchain as Audit Evidence: Reliable, But Not Self-Sufficient

-- An address ≠ legal ownership — wallet-ownership testing (signed message / controlled small tx) is a separate question.
+- An address is not legal ownership — wallet-ownership testing (a signed message or a controlled small transaction) is a separate question.

-- No off-chain context on-chain — business purpose, counterparty, contract terms, accounting characterisation are not on the chain.
+- The chain carries no off-chain context: business purpose, counterparty, contract terms, and accounting characterisation are not on it.

-- Does not replace the audit — completeness, ownership, valuation, classification, controls, data-source reliability still apply.
+- It does not replace the audit — completeness, ownership, valuation, classification, controls, and data-source reliability still apply.

-- "On-chain ⇒ reliable" is an oversimplification — sufficiency/appropriateness is the auditor's judgement.
-Not audit advice.
+- "On-chain, therefore reliable" is an oversimplification; sufficiency and appropriateness remain the auditor's judgement.
+This is not audit advice.

 Why it is strong

-The ledger can be independently interrogated by the auditor to corroborate transactions/balances directly, not solely from the entity's records — externally verifiable in a way many traditional records are not.
-A common technique: reconcile three ledgers — company records → custodian → blockchain.
-That independent corroboration is the strength — but it does not by itself make blockchain a complete audit.
+The ledger can be independently interrogated by the auditor to corroborate transactions and balances directly, not solely from the entity's records — externally verifiable in a way many traditional records are not.
+A common technique is to reconcile three ledgers: company records to custodian to blockchain.
+That independent corroboration is the strength, but it does not by itself make blockchain a complete audit.

 What it cannot tell you